vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Zealot.md

 Once per day, a zealot can heal 2 hit points per level by laying their hands on wounded characters.
 Additionally, a zealot of 6th level or higher may cure disease once per week by laying on hands.

 # Tracking
 Zealots can identify and follow tracks.
-This skill improves as the character gains levels (see the table to the right).
+This skill improves as the character gains levels (see table below).
 Success may be modified by the following factors:

 - **Soft/hard ground:** Increased by 1-in-6 or reduced by up to 3-in-6.
 - **Size of group being tracked:** Increased by 1-in-6 per every three creatures.